lakshmi2804/notebook-1/README.md

 ###### Gitclone

 In this stage we are running a bash script file for the git cloning proccess.
-All the git clone process commands are written in `folder_script.sh` file.And this file is also present in our github repository.
+All the git clone process commands are written in `folder_script.sh` file.And this file is also present in our github repository. *What is the code that holds folder_script.sh*